TECH © www.rt66pix.com

 In full-screen Slideshow mode, information is in a box that can be switched off after reading--it covers up part of the image.
 It can also be eliminated entirely.
 For either, you click on the little comic-style thought balloon at right bottom.
 The slideshow runs automatically, but can be stopped with the Pause control (two thick vertical lines) at left bottom.
 In Pause mode, a forward wedge appears in that spot, and clicking on that restores the automatic sequencing.

+.
 Why the site's off-black background?
-Unlike a picture mat or mount which generally has a non-reflective surface, a white computer screen glows--creating glare.
+There are two answers.
+One: It's distinctive and memorable.
+Two: Unlike a picture mat or mount which generally has a non-reflective surface, a white computer screen glows--creating glare.
 For conventional framing of the actual prints, I still generally use and recommend an off-white mat.

-- - - - - -
+- - - - - - - - - -